Estimate Time8 min

 Bond rating Bond ratings indicate the financial health of the issuer and how likely they are to repay their debts.
 Ratings agencies such as Standard & Poor's, Moody's, and Fitch assign a rating that indicates their opinion of whether the bond is "investment grade" or not.
 Higher-rated bonds are considered safer and can be attractive even with lower interest rates, whereas lower-rated bonds pay higher interest rates to compensate investors for taking on more perceived risk.
 An issuer's bond or credit rating can change over time.

 Callability Callable bonds are bonds that the issuer can repay, or call back, early.
 The issuer may recall bonds if interest rates fall low enough that the issuer can issue comparable new bonds at substantially lower rates and save money overall.
 The attraction of callable bonds for investors is that callable bonds typically offer higher rates than noncallable bonds.
-However, there is no guarantee that an investor would be able to find a similar rate on a new bond—or even one equal to the current market rate when they buy their callable bond—if their bond is recalled.
+However, there is no guarantee that an investor would be able to find a similar rate on a new bond—or even one equal to the current market rate when they buy their callable bond—if their bond is called.
 Callable bonds often have guidelines governing how soon they can be recalled and if the issuer must pay a premium on the principal if they do.

 Zero-coupon bonds Also known as "strips," these are bonds that do not make periodic interest payments.
 In other words, there's no coupon.
 Instead, you buy the bond at a discount on its face value and receive one payment of the full face value at maturity.
 For example, you might pay $16,000 now on a 10-year zero-coupon bond with a face value of $20,000.
 In a decade, when the bond is mature, you’ll receive a payment of $20,000.
 Perhaps the best-known example of a zero-coupon bond is a US savings bond.
 Note: Investors interested in bonds may also consider brokered certificates of deposit (CDs), which work similarly to bonds: Not only do they return their full par value at maturity but they are also FDIC-insured, meaning they guarantee the return of your principal up to the FDIC limits.
-For more on CDs, see What is a CD?
+For more on CDs, see What is a brokered CD?

 Treasury bonds